Silvian/TrackerApp/README.md

 # TrackerApp
-A simple score tracking application
+A simple score tracking application created to reflect the usage of Java Spring MVC web framework in confjunction with Hibernate ORM framework and MySQL databases.